markstringer-dti/markstringer-dti.github.io/dti.md

 Thirdly, one of the most revolutionary things that you can do, is to track and show the actual progress.
 This might be tough, but few things are as powerful as showing actual progress relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
 This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox.
 We'll go through it in  detail, well at least one way to do it, in a later chapter.

-Demonstrating that a project can't possibility be delivered by a deadline can result quickly in some sensible discussions about reduction of scope.
-This can then, sometimes, result in the possibility of delivering a small bit of working software to some of the people that want it.
+Demonstrating that a project can't possibility be delivered by a deadline can result in sensible discussions about reduction of scope.
+This can then, sometimes, result in delivery of a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
 Still, by pushing on all of these three "fronts" and getting some kind of virtuous circle going, it might be that something good can come out of even the worst trench warfare project.

 It might be that something could be done to save a trench warfare project.
 But equally, it's important to remember that some projects cannot be saved.
 I don't think I've ever worked on a project that was being deliberately targeted to fail, but I have heard talk of such projects.